patrickfav/Dali/README.md

        renderscriptSupportModeEnabled true
     }

-The quickest way to discover possible features is to see what builder methods `Dali.create(context)` contains.
+The quickest way to discover possible features, is to see what builder methods `Dali.create(context)` contains.

 ## Download Test App

 [![App Icon](http://developer.android.com/images/brand/en_app_rgb_wo_60.png)](https://play.google.com/store/apps/details?id=at.favre.app.dalitest)

-The test app is in the playstore, you can get it here [Dali Test App](https://play.google.com/store/apps/details?id=at.favre.app.dalitest).
+The test app is in the Playstore, you can get it here [Dali Test App](https://play.google.com/store/apps/details?id=at.favre.app.dalitest).

 # Features